Henry VIII: Early years

-Born on 28 June 1491 at the Palace of Placentia in Greenwich, Kent, Henry Tudor was the third child and second son of King Henry VII and Elizabeth of York.
+Henry was born on 28 June 1491 at the Palace of Placentia in Greenwich, Kent, the third child and second son of King Henry VII and Elizabeth of York.
 Of the young Henry's six (or seven) siblings, only three – his brother Arthur, Prince of Wales, and sisters Margaret and Mary – survived infancy.
 He was baptised by Richard Foxe, the Bishop of Exeter, at a church of the Observant Franciscans close to the palace.
 In 1493, at the age of two, Henry was appointed Constable of Dover Castle and Lord Warden of the Cinque Ports.
 He was subsequently appointed Earl Marshal of England and Lord Lieutenant of Ireland at age three and was made a Knight of the Bath soon after.
 The day after the ceremony, he was created Duke of York and a month or so later made Warden of the Scottish Marches.
 In May 1495, he was appointed to the Order of the Garter.
-The reason for giving such appointments to a small child was to enable his father to retain personal control of lucrative positions and not share them with established families.
+The King gave these appointments to his young son to enable himself to retain personal control of lucrative positions and not share them with established families.

+As a child, Henry was placed under care of the "Lady Mistress" or royal governess Elizabeth, Lady Darcy and her successor Elizabeth Denton.
 Not much is known about Henry's early life – save for his appointments – because he was not expected to become king, but it is known that he received a first-rate education from leading tutors.
 He became fluent in Latin and French and learned at least some Italian.

 In November 1501, Henry played a considerable part in the ceremonies surrounding his brother Arthur's marriage to Catherine, the youngest child of King Ferdinand II of Aragon and Queen Isabella I of Castile.
-As duke of York, Henry used the arms of his father as king, differenced by a label of three points ermine.
+As Duke of York, Henry used his father's arms as king, differenced by a label of three points ermine.
 He was further honoured on 9 February 1506 by Holy Roman Emperor Maximilian I, who made him a Knight of the Golden Fleece.